Dani-Bcn/Home-works-frontEnd/README.md

 - User can add tasks
 - User can edit tasks
 - User can delete tasks
-- User can add reset points
+- User can reset points
-- User can add reset cups
+- User can reset cups

 ---